All the King's Men (2006 film): Critical response

-In spite of its high-profile cast, direction and production team, All the King's Men was a massive failure, both with critics and at the box office.
-On Rotten Tomatoes, the film holds approval rating of 11% based on 159 reviews, with an average rating of 4.30/10.
+Despite its high-profile cast, direction and production team, All the King's Men was a massive failure, both with critics and at the box office.
+On Rotten Tomatoes, the film holds approval rating of 12% based on 158 reviews, with an average rating of 4.30/10.
 The website's critics consensus reads: "With a scenery-chewing performance from Sean Penn, an absence of political insight, and an overall lack of narrative cohesiveness, these Men give Oscar bait a bad name."
-On Metacritic, the film has a weighted average score of 37 out of 100, based on 37 critics, indicating "generally unfavorable reviews".
+On Metacritic, the film has a weighted average score of 37 out of 100, based on 37 critics, indicating "generally unfavorable" reviews.

 A. O. Scott of The New York Times expressed disappointment with the film: "Nothing in the picture works.
 It is both overwrought and tedious, its complicated narrative bogging down in lyrical voiceover, long flashbacks and endless expository conversations between people speaking radically incompatible accents."
 Michael Medved gave All the King's Men two stars (out of four) calling it "depressing and disappointing", a "stodgy melodrama" and a "pointless, pretentious, plodding period-piece".

-Richard Roeper also gave the remake a less than stellar review.
+Richard Roeper also gave the film a less than stellar review.
 Michael Phillips put it on his Worst of 2006 list.

 Some reviews were positive.
 Richard Schickel of Time magazine liked the movie, arguing that "it's much more faithful to the tone of the novel" than the original.
 Kenneth Turan (Los Angeles Times) praised the film's "undeniable moral seriousness" and the actors' "exceptional ensemble work."
 He argued that Zaillian's script and direction "expertly extracted the core of this greatest of American political novels, a work that is both of its time and outside it."